Macorna: Transport

-The town is on the Yungera railway line and the railway reached Macorna in 1884.
+The locality is on the Yungera railway line and the railway reached Macorna in 1884.
 Macorna station closed in 1981.

 Community

-The town has an Australian Rules football team competing in the Golden Rivers Football League.
+Macorna has an Australian Rules football team competing in the Golden Rivers Football League.
 Macorna was a founding member of the Kerang and District Football League in 1946, which was renamed the Golden Rivers Football League in 1998.
 Prior to World War II the club played in a number of local leagues, including the Tandarra-Macorna Line Football Association, Pyramid Hill Football League, Leagher Football Association, and Northern Districts Football League.